Tartu JK Welco: Managerial history

-There have been four managers during the brief existence of Tartu JK Welco.
 Mirko Kikkamägi was the first head coach and under his two-year reign, the team achieved 3rd place in the IV Liiga in 2009.

 Kikkamägi left the head coaching position to concentrate on his playing career and vacant job went to experienced Boris Hrabrov.
 Hrabrov brought new training methodology and added huge amount of professionalism to the squad of amateurs.
 Igor Antonov was the right-hand man of Hrabrov and served as consulting coach.

 Club decided to change the head coach once again in the middle of 2012 season – due to the underperforming team and lack of enthusiasm on field.
 Club's chair decided to offer the vacant head coach position to iconic star-striker Mikk Valtna.

 In the wake of 2014 season, club's chair decided to share head coaching position between Valtna brothers – after the successful debut in front of the Welco reserves, Siim Valtna was offered a position next to his brother Mikk as a coach of Welco's first team.
 After Mikk's decision to rejoin the black-white army of Welco on the field, Siim Valtna was the lone head coach of the first team.